-Now take the cylinder route, whereby you'll activate the cylinder (which rotates).
-A stone platform is attached to the cylinder, revolving with it, and if you jump upon this, you'll go around the cliff's edge and reach a rope that leads you into the cylinder.
-A T'chekrik will shoot at you, and you can shoot at him, but most of your attacks won't hit each other because of the cylinder's rotation (this is interesting to see and wasn't planned when I built the map).
+If you take the cylinder route, you'll activate the cylinder's rotatation.
+A stone platform is attached to the cylinder, revolving with it, and if you jump upon it, you'll go around the cliff's edge and reach a rope that leads you into the cylinder.
+A T'chekrik will shoot at you, and you can shoot at him, but most of your attacks won't hit each other because of the cylinder's rotation (this is an interesting physics effect that wasn't planned when I built the map!).
 At the center of the cylinder is a key.
 Once you grab the key, you'll have no choice but to drop into some water below.
 Once, you get out of the cylinder, you must crouch to avoid the revolving stone platform.

 With the key, open the door in the main hallway.
 In the small room are two busts that require amulets.
-The first amulet opens a door into the pillared room, thereby creating a route that grants you the ability to reach that secondary gate in 45 seconds time.
+The first amulet opens a door into the pillared room, thereby creating the route that grants you the ability to now reach that secondary gate in 45 seconds time!

 Beyond the gate is a room of spiders, wherein you'll receive the Grappling Iron.
 This device substantially increases the Ogle's mobility.
-One tunnel upwards leads to a button that opens a gate for 20 seconds.
+A tunnel upwards leads to a button that opens a gate for 20 seconds.
 I suggest you practice with the grapple in this tunnel, because if you make a mistake you'll only fall in water.
-Note that the grapple won't easily pull you out of water.
-Anyway, the 20-second gate is unreachable at the moment.
+Note that the grapple won't easily pull you out of water, so it's better to use it on land.
+Anyway, the 20-second gate is unreachable presently.